jackyzha0/jackyzha0.github.io/content/thoughts/Tools for Conviviality.md

 **Medicine**

 1. 1913, we reached the point in Western medicine where a patient had a better than 50-50 chance that trained doctors would provide better treatment than anyone else.
 Medicine and our expanding knowledge grew in leaps and bounds, and improvements resulted in corresponding improvements in health.
 2. The point at which we shifted to keeping people alive longer, without worrying about quality.
 Treatment has become further and further professionalised, removed from the control of patients and their families and communities.
-Multiple studies in health argue this exact point — that medical knowledge can solve only a portion of health issues, the others are interconnected with society, environment, employment, housing, inequality, etc.
+Multiple studies in health argue this exact point — that medical knowledge can solve only a portion of health issues, the others are interconnected with society, environment, employment, [[thoughts/housing|housing]], inequality, etc.

 ### Agency and Conviviality
 "I choose the term 'conviviality' to designate the opposite of industrial productivity ...
 I consider conviviality to be individual freedom realized in personal interdependence and, as such, an intrinsic ethical value.
 I believe that, in any society, as conviviality is reduced below a certain level, no amount of industrial productivity can effectively satisfy the needs it creates among society's members" (Illich seems to be very against of a 'utopia' like the one imagine in B.F.
 Skinner's *Walden Two*)